bigmlcom/bigml-node/docs/index.md

                           function(error, prediction) {console.log(prediction)});
 ```

-will generate a prediction by combining the predictions of each of the models
+will generate a prediction for a `Decision Forest` ensemble
+by combining the predictions of each of the models
 they enclose.
 The example uses the `plurality` combination method (whose code
 is `0`.
 Check the docs for more information about the available combination
 methods).
+All the three kinds of ensembles available in BigML
+(`Decision Forest`,
+`Random Decision Forest` and `Boosting Trees`) can be used to predict locally
+through this `LocalEnsemble` object.

 Types of resources
 ------------------